VUmcCGP/wisecondor/README.md

         wrongly map the X chromosome.
 Using a matching reference, the latter is accounted for.
         - For NIPT, exclusively a female reference should be created.
 This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
-Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only.
+Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only, irrespective of the gender of your test cases.
 When this cannot be achieved, you risk blacklisting the entire X chromosome due to its variability because of fetal fraction dependence.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.